akinwilson/heed/README.md

 `pip install -r requirements.txt` and then
 `pip install -e ./app`
-This will install the depencies and python package that contains the ML code.
+This will install the dependencies and python package that contains the ML code.